Maja & co

 When I was twelve years old, I made my first voyage to Reykjavik, Iceland to meet that side of my family for the first time.
 I travelled alone and spent the summer there, sightseeing and babysitting but also became very inspired by the work of my grandparents.
 My grandfather, Sverrir Haraldsson, was a very well known and successful painter of landscapes and my grandmother, Sigrun, was a shop owner who dealt Marrimekko products and produced her own knitted and sewn pieces.

 By the time I was seventeen years old, after being exposed to so much amazing work and so many beautiful places, I was ready to get to work.
 I began an apprenticeship with my father, where I learned to carve frames for his paintings.
 I was so inspired by his work and his way of life that I immediately started working on my own paintings.
 I had my first show when I was eighteen and quickly began to build my business.
 I spent the next few years painting and traveling, to Mexico, Iceland and Italy.
 Soon, I fell in love and got married at 22.
-Nine months and six days later, my daughter, Ruby, was born.
-Needless to say, this put a stop to my ability to get anything done.
+Soon, my daughter, Ruby, was born.
+Needless to say, this put a major hitch in my ability to get any work done.

 I loved my new, beautiful baby Ruby, but I also loved to work.
 I wanted to keep her with me always but I couldn't really focus on oil paintings with her in my lap.
 I had to come up with a way to make things with her around.
 I began to make little wooden toys, knitted stuffed animals, small acrylic paintings, linoleum block prints, tin wall hangings...anything I could squeeze in while she napped or played at my feet.
 This was the birth of my handmade children's line that I sell in my Etsy store today.
 I have since had two more children and my schedule is really full but I am always busy making something.